souvikban16/FPL-advisor/README.md

 # FPL-advisor
 The repo for FPL Advisor.
-An app to alert users about important info about players It will have a web interface with new users being able to log in as well as a android app in the future
+An app to alert users about important info about players It will have a web interface with new users being able to log in as well as a android app in the future New users will sign up and their credentials will be stored in the sql db.